flowdock/api-docs/docs/Message-Types.md

 <div id="/file"></div>
 ## Event: file
-The file event represents a file upload to chat.
+The file event is sent when a file has been uploaded to the chat.

 ### Data
-`content` is a hash containing metadata about the uploaded file.
+`content` is an object that contains metadata about the uploaded file.
 The `attachments` field will contain a single attachment with the same data.
 In the metadata, the `path` field contains the REST API path of the file.
 See [Files](files) for more.

 ### Sample
 ```javascript